veaba/tensorflow-docs/docs/tf.keras/backend/variable.md

 )
 ```
 #### Arguments:
-- value: Numpy array, initial value of the tensor.
+- `value`: Numpy array, initial `value` of the tensor.
-- dtype: Tensor type.
+- `dtype`: Tensor type.
-- name: Optional name string for the tensor.
+- `name`: Optional `name` string for the tensor.
-- constraint: Optional projection function to be applied to the variable after an optimizer update.
+- `constraint`: Optional projection function to be applied to the variable after an optimizer update.
 #### Returns:
 A variable instance (with Keras metadata included).
 #### Examples: